 The reason for this is that the Hi-Support Float suit is intended for swimmers who often have reflexes that make them arch their head backwards into the water .

 The head piece on the Hi Support floatsuit makes it very, very difficult to push the head under the water due to the surface area of the head piece and the extra thickness of the foam.
 So if you are purchasing for a swimmer who is strong and has a tendency to throw their head backwards into the water, Theraquatics suggests the Hi-Support Float.

 When ordering your CP Float Suit-1.

-Include a measurement of the distance between the collar bone and groin of your swimmer.2.
+Include a measurement of the distance between the collar bone and groin of your swimmer.
+Also include the height of the swimmer.2.

 Bare in mind that as all float suits are tailor made to order with the measurements you supply to Theraquatics; the turnaround time is normally around 3-4 weeks.3.